Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 ### Implementing the change

-This is implemented using the [NewtonSoft ContractResolver](https://www.newtonsoft.com/json/help/html/contractresolver.htm) and changing the array contract for the dictionary instead of the default.
+This is implemented using the [NewtonSoft ContractResolver](https://www.newtonsoft.com/json/help/html/contractresolver.htm) that changes the array contract for the dictionary from the default.

 snippet: ExtendedResolver